 Different Leadership Style Lesson: People yearn to be heard and engaged.

 They yearn to know that someone cares about their needs and desires and sees them as important.
 Once you connect with their spirit, rather than try to break it or bend it to meet your needs, then and only then can you inspire their best and ignite their passion.

 And, finally, what Jess reminded me of is: If I don't remain focused on why I am doing something, I end up doing and being something I don't want.

 Why do I ride and in particular practice dressage?
 Because I love the feeling of connection that comes when you are in total unity with your horse.

-Make the decision that this is your year to bring a different leadership style to your workplace.
-The year to truly connect with your people, using values such as honor, caring, compassion, listening, empathizing, connection and contribution.
-When you do this you will truly make a difference and transform yourself and the people in your world.
+Decide that this is your year to bring a different leadership style to your workplace.
+The year to truly connect with your people.
+When you do so you will make a difference and transform yourself and the people in your world.

 Use these lessons from horses and start today with your different leadership style.

 What Else Would You Like To Learn About?